DanArmstrong124/cook-book/README.md

 Throughout the testing from my friends and family, no bugs were met, they were able to find their way around the website without asking me how to do anything.
 I attempted to break my site by going between links and going back, to my best knowledge there isn't a single major bug that will affect the user experience.

+I tested the responsive design myself and with friends and family and the feedback given was that you can read all text clearly, buttons are not a struggle to find and everything sits nicely.

 ## Deployment

 I have deployed this project to Heroku.